 This is commonly seen if you have just moved in to your apartment or rental home, or if a neighboring unit has had a long standing issue with bed bugs.
 The landlord may also be aware of a previous bed bug issue in the unit, in which case him or her would be responsible to cover the issue.

-Alternatively, if the bed bugs are deemed to have come in as a result of the renter (family member or friend has bed bugs, place of work has bed bugs, etc) then the renter is typically responsible for treatment.
+Alternatively, if the bed bugs are deemed to have come in as a result of the renter (your family member or friend has bed bugs, place of work has bed bugs, etc) then the renter is typically responsible for treatment.

 It can be difficult to prove the original location or cause of the infestation.
 An inspection can sometimes shine a helpful light on determining how long the bed bug issue has been there.

 Many landlord / tenant relationships are able to come to a mutually agreed upon plan – It is in everyones’ best interest to get the bed bug problem treated in a timely manner and avoid the bed bug infestation growing worse, or even infesting surrounding units.